Distinguished Scholar in Residence

 School of International Service

-- James Mittelman is University Professor of International Affairs, and was the founding Chair of Comparative and Regional Studies at American University.
-He has also been named Honorary Fellow at the Helsinki Collegium for Advanced Studies.
+- James Mittelman is University Professor Emeritus and Distinguished Scholar in Residence.
+His work focuses on globalization, development, and political economy, with emphasis on sub-Saharan Africa and Eastern Asia.
 Previously, he was Professor and Dean at Queens College of the City University of New York, Professor and Dean of the Graduate School of International Studies (today the Korbel School) at the University of Denver, Director of the Social Science Foundation, and the Pok Rafeah Chair at the National University of Malaysia.
-In addition, he has been on the faculty at Cornell University and Columbia University, and had a fellowship at the Princeton Institute for Advanced Study.
-He has also held teaching and research appointments in Japan, Uganda, Mozambique, and South Africa, and lived in Tanzania.
-The recipient of the International Studies Association's 2010 Distinguished Senior Scholar award in International Political Economy, Mittelman is the author of several books on African politics, development, international organization, and globalization.
-As a practitioner, Mittelman has worked at the United Nations and with civil society organizations.
-He is now writing a book on knowledge governance.
+Mittelman has been on the faculty at Cornell and Columbia universities, and was a Member of the Princeton Institute for Advanced Study.
+He also held teaching and research appointments in Japan, Uganda, Mozambique, and South Africa.
+The recipient of the International Studies Association's 2010 Distinguished Scholar award in International Political Economy, he is an Honorary Fellow at the Helsinki Collegium for Advanced Studies.
+Mittelman’s books include The Globalization Syndrome: Transformation and Resistance (Princeton University Press) and Hyperconflict: Globalization and Insecurity (Stanford University Press).
+His op-eds and letters to the editor appear in the New York Times, Washington Post, Financial Times, and elsewhere.
+Mittelman has worked at the United Nations and with civil society organizations.
+His next book is Universities and International Relations: Repurposing Higher Education (under contract, Princeton University Press).

 Languages Spoken:Kiswahili (good working knowledge), French (reading proficiency)